Pharokeepers/pharokeepers.github.io/_posts/2019-05-26-Smiljana-Week3-PairProg2.markdown

 comments: true
 ---

-Last week I wrote a [post](https://pharokeepers.github.io/pharo/2019/05/19/Smiljana-Week-2-Pair-Programming.html) post about advantages and disadvantages of pair programming.
+Last week I wrote a [post](https://pharokeepers.github.io/pharo/2019/05/19/Smiljana-Week-2-Pair-Programming.html)  about advantages and disadvantages of pair programming.
 I received some feedback so I decided to do more research, consult the scientific literature and write a follow-up.

 In my last blog post I wrote: